-The Programming Team oversees the development of CommonGround's curriculum, training and onboarding of facilitators, coordination of workshops, and curriculum.
+The programming team oversees the development of CommonGround's curriculum, training and onboarding of facilitators, coordination of workshops, and curriculum.

-Renée (she/her/hers) is a junior studying Women’s and Gender Studies with a minor in Intergroup Relations.
-She was a workshop facilitator with CommonGround for two years before becoming a Program Coordinator.
+Renée (she/her/hers) is a junior studying women’s and gender studies with a minor in intergroup relations.
+She was a workshop facilitator with CommonGround for two years before becoming a program coordinator.
 Renée brings this previous experience into her work as she builds agendas and supports current facilitators.
 Her favorite parts about CommonGround are its values of community building and mutual care, because they’ve allowed her to build meaningful relationships across differences.
 These relationships, she feels, have built a strong team of people who are refreshed, authentic, and work well together.
 And, they carry into CommonGround workshops, which allows these values to be shared with other people.
 In a society with systems of oppression which support individualism and division, CommonGround creates a small pocket of the world that Renée is fighting to live in.

-Jen Lopez: Graduate Student Intern
+Graduate Student Intern

-Amanda (she/her/hers) is a sophomore majoring in Neuroscience with a minor in CASC.
+Amanda is a senior majoring in neuroscience with a minor in community action and social change.
+She joined CommonGround as a freshman and has previously worked as a workshop facilitator and logistics coordinator at CommonGround.
 She was introduced to dialogue and social justice work in high school and has been passionate about it ever since.
-Outside of CommonGround, she works on developing educational material about community engagement and volunteering.
-In the future, she hopes to work to combat health disparities and study how disparities affect health outcomes.
-In her free time, Amanda enjoys running, traveling, and baking.
+Outside of CommonGround, she has worked on developing educational material about community engagement and volunteering.
+In the future she hopes to work in the healthcare field and combat health disparities.
+Following graduation, Amanda will be working at the National Institute of Health studying antibiotic resistance.